numberoverzero/bloop/README.markdown

   * Set up Sphinx, ReadTheDocs
 * Enhancements:
   * Allow specifying PutItem or UpdateItem for saves (engine config and per-call)
-  * Wait on table during `engine.bind` if any part of the table status is Creating
   * Allow `strict` mode for Query/Scan where a LSI's projected_attributes are not a superset of the requested attributes